weisluke/microlensing/README.md

 We use Witt's ([1990](https://ui.adsabs.harvard.edu/abs/1990A&A...236..311W)) method to locate the microlensing critical curves and caustics, while taking advantage of the FMM again to decrease computation time for terms involving derivatives of the microlensing potential.
 In order to locate the roots of the parametric critical curve equation, we employ the [Aberth](https://doi.org/10.2307/2005621)-[Ehrlich](https://doi.org/10.1145/363067.363115) method, a cubically convergent algorithm that allows for simultaneous approximations of the roots of a polynomial.

 We use the fact that the caustics are clockwise (under the chosen critical curve parametrization) oriented closed curves to utilize the winding number in order to calculate a two dimensional map of the the number of caustic crossings (Wambsganss et al. [1992](https://ui.adsabs.harvard.edu/abs/1992A&A...258..591), Granot et al. [2003](https://ui.adsabs.harvard.edu/abs/2003ApJ...583..575G)).
 We use Sunday's ([2001](https://web.archive.org/web/20130126163405/http://geomalgorithms.com/a03-_inclusion.html)) algorithm to calculate the winding number of the discretized caustic polygons around the center of every pixel, efficiently creating a map that provides the number of caustic crossings.

+We locate the images of infinite source lines using the method of Lewis et al. [1993](https://ui.adsabs.harvard.edu/abs/1993MNRAS.261..647L/abstract) (see also Witt [1993](https://ui.adsabs.harvard.edu/abs/1993ApJ...403..530W/abstract)) solely on CPUs, though GPUs are required to calculate the FMM coefficients.
+We can then also locate the microimage positions for a point source as the intersections of the images of two perpendicular lines.

 ## Credits
 You are free to use this code under the provided license.
 If you happen to use it for any work that leads to publications, it would be much appreciated if you cite the appropriate paper for either creating magnification maps ([here](https://ui.adsabs.harvard.edu/abs/2025arXiv250602114W/abstract)), or for calculating critical curves, caustics, and the number of caustic crossings ([here](https://ui.adsabs.harvard.edu/abs/2025arXiv250602121W/abstract)).